mobomo/stately/README.md

 `<link rel="stylesheet" href="stately/stately.css">`

-Then add this markup to the page
+Then add this markup to the page:

     <ul class="stately">
         <li data-state="al" id="al">A</li>